To get started with DMX you can

-For more information visit our detailed guide to the user interface in the DMX User Guide.
+For more information visit our detailed guide to the user interface.

 Adding your first topic¶

-Right-click into the emptiness of the topicmap.
+Right-click somewhere into the topicmap.
 A dialog appears that lets you search all your content.
 This is the Search/Create Dialog.
-Now let’s create something!

-DMX wants to make sure that you do not create something that already exists.
+DMX makes sure that you do not create anything that already exists.
 That’s why you enter whatever you want to create into the search field.
 Let’s assume you want to enter all persons and organizations involved in a project.
 Enter a person’s first name.
 DMX will answer “No match”.
 Select “Person” in the “Create” section on the right from the Topic Types menu and click “Create”.

 You will see a rectangle appear on the topicmap.
 It represents a person with the name you just entered and it states that this is the person’s first name.

-But what if you entered a person’s given name and surname into the search/create dialog?
-The result would look like this:
+If you enter a person’s given name and surname into the search/create dialog, DMX interprets both as first name: The result would look like this:

-When “editing”, the detail panel shows all the fields you might need to describe a person.
+While you edit, the detail panel shows all fields you might need to describe a person.
 Correct the first name and click the “Save” button at the very bottom.

-Now let’s add a second topic.
-Right-click on the empty background, enter e.g. “Notes for the interview” into the dialog, select the topic type “Note” and click “Create”.
+Add a second topic: Right-click on the empty background, enter e.g. “Notes for the interview” into the dialog, select the topic type “Note” and click “Create”.

-Let’s add another topic, e.g. “Organization No. 1”.
-This time we select “Organization” from the list of topic types and press “Create”.
+Add another topic, e.g. “Organization No. 1”.
+Select “Organization” from the list of topic types and press “Create”.

 This is just a short walkthrough to help you create your first topics in DMX.
 Content Authoring is described in-depth in the DMX User Guide.
-Now let’s describe the relations between our items.
+The next section is about the relations between the topics.

 Adding your first association¶

 To create an association between two topics you grab the little dot at the upper border of one of the two topics.
-As we prepare for our interview let’s say the “Note for the interview” shall be related to the person “Cathy Jones”.
+If the dot is not visible, hover over the topic with your mouse.
+In this example the note shall be related to the person “Cathy Jones”.

 Drag it onto the other topic until the topic is highlighted by a blue border.

-Then drop the association on the “Notes for the interview” item and release your mouse pointer.
+Then drop the association on the “Notes for the interview” item and release your mouse button.

 A glimpse into Personal Information Management (PIM)¶